How to avoid keyless entry car theft

 As cases of keyless car theft spike, find out how you can keep your car secure

-So, what is keyless entry car theft and if you own a vehicle equipped with keyless entry, what can you do to avoid it?
+So, what is keyless entry car theft and if you own a car equipped with keyless entry, what can you do to avoid being a victim?

 Keyless entry car theft explained